 Man-made Fiber Reinforced Polymers (FRPs, example: carbon fiber) is the latest craze in bicycle frame material.
 Wood is the original, God-made FRP.
 My bicycle frames are hollow and incredibly lightweight.
 Additional benefits of a wooden frame are that they are “green”, tough, smooth to ride, and beautiful.
-One of my walnut bicycles won Best of Category, Best of Class and Best of Show in the 2011 Artistry in Wood Show.http://daytoncarvers.com/competition12.html
+My walnut bicycles have won top honors in the Artistry in Wood show for the last two years Show.http://daytoncarvers.com/competition12.htmlhttp://daytoncarvers.com/competition11.html

 Wooden bicycles combine many of my passions: woodworking, cycling and engineering.
 I am a lifetime cyclist.
 My first job was working in a bicycle shop when I was fourteen-years old.
 I started building fillet-brazed and lugged, steel frames in the late 1970’s.
 With a Master’s Degree in Biomedical Engineering and specialty in lower extremity prosthetics, I developed expertise in the use of composites and materials testing.
 My day job is teaching topics in mechanical and biomedical engineering at Cedarville University http://www.cedarville.edu/.
 I have access to state-of-the-art testing equipment which I employ to test my frames and frame components.
 My students are engaged in analyzing, building and testing wooden bicycle frames as their cap-stone senior design experience.
 I have three years of personal field-testing on my frames including a cross-country, self-supported tour on a wooden tandem with my son.
 My goal is to share the joy of building and riding wooden framed bicycles.
 I will be sharing resources, blogs and instruction on this website.
 Thanks for visiting my site.

 I’m taking orders for tandem and single frames.
 Tandem frame: $4,800 Steel fork : $250 Single frame: $3,300 Steel fork: $200